boettiger-lab/gym_epidemic/README.md

 ## Installation Instructions

+The environments can be installed and run from the command line via:
+`pip install gym_epidemic`

-If you are cloning this repo from github; make sure to install the different environments as follows from within the home directory:
+If you are cloning this repo from github; from the current directory run:
 `pip install -e .`

-To have the appropriate software to run the scripts in `examples_sir`, run:
-`pip install -r requirements_sb3.txt`

-We advise that you do these installations in a designated virtual environment.